irena-flextool/flextool/docs/index.md

 ![Add object1](./add_object_dialog.png)
 ![Add object2](./add_object_dialog2.png)

-The newly minted *west* `node` will now need parameter data.
+Then, add parameter data to the newly minted *west* `node`:
-- First it needs an `inflow` parameter with negative values to indicate negative inflow, i.e. demand.
+- First add an `inflow` parameter with negative values to indicate negative inflow, i.e. demand.
 The `inflow` timeseries are given as a map-type parameter where the first column contains the names of the timesteps and the second column contains the inflow parameter value for that timestep.
-- There are no electriciy generating units and the demand cannot be met by ordinary means.
+- There are no electricity generating units and the demand cannot be met by ordinary means.
 The model will therefore use the upward slack variable and accept the `penalty_up` cost associated with it.
 Also downward `penalty_down` is defined although the model is not using it at this stage.
 - The *west* `node` needs to have a parameter called `is_active` with value *yes*.
 This chooses the *west* `node` and all its parameters to be sent to the model.
-- All parameters here should be part of the *west* `alternative` - they will be used whenever a `scenario` includes the *west* `alternative`.
+- All parameters here should be part of the *west* `alternative` (column alternative_name) - they will be used whenever a `scenario` includes the *west* `alternative`.

 ![First_node](./west_node.png)

 The model will also need parameters that define the model structure for time related issues.
 FlexTool time structure offers a lot of flexibility, but it is also bit complex to learn at first.
 At this stage not everything needs to be understood - the time structures will be explained in more detail later.

 First, make a new `alternative` called *init* to keep all the model structure related data separate from the data on physical objects.
-All parameter data that will be added next, should go into the *init* `alternative`.
+All parameter data that will be added next should go into the *init* `alternative`.

-Then, to get the model to run, these are needed:
+Then, to get the model to run, you need to create the following objects and relationships:
 - `timeline` object called *y2020* with a map-type parameter `timestep_duration` that defines the timeline the time series data in the model will need to use.
-It contains the name of each timestep in the first column (e.g. *t0001* or *2022-01-01-01*) and the length of the timestep in hours (e.g. *1.0*) in the second column.
-The timestep names in the previously given `inflow` time series should match these timestep names - and any other timestep names in later time series.
+It contains, in the first column, the name of each timestep (e.g. *t0001* or *2022-01-01-01*) and, in the second column, the length of the timestep in hours (e.g. *1.0*).
+The timestep names in the previously given `inflow` time series must match these timestep names - and any other timestep names in later time series.
-- `timeblockset` object called *2day* with a map-type parameter `block_duration` to define a time block using a timestep name to indicate where the timeblock starts and a number to define the duration of the timeblock in timesteps (e.g. *t0001* and *1.0*).
+- `timeblockset` object called *2day* with a map-type parameter `block_duration` to define a time block using a timestep name to indicate where the timeblock starts and a number to define the duration of the timeblock in timesteps (e.g. *t0001* and *48.0*).
 - `timeblockset` *2day and `timeline` *y2020* need to have `timeblockset__timeline` relationship *2day*, *y2020*.
 Right-click on the `timeblockset__timeline` relationship class to 'Add relationships...'.
 - `solve` object called *y2020_2day_dispatch*
-  - with a map-type parameter `period_timeblockSet` to define the what timeblockset each period in the model should use (in this example: `period` *y2020* in the first column of the map links to the `timeblockset` object *2day* in the second column of the map)
+  - with a map-type parameter `period_timeblockSet` to define the timeblockset to be used by each period (in this example: `period` *p2020* in the first column of the map links to the `timeblockset` object *2day* in the second column of the map)
-  - with an array-type parameter `realised_periods` to define the periods that are realised from the `solve` named by the object (in this example: first column of the array is the index number *1* and the second column contains the period to be realized in the results: *y2020*)
+  - with an array-type parameter `realized_periods` to define the periods that are realised from the `solve` named by the object (in this example: first column of the array is the index number *1* and the second column contains the period to be realized in the results: *p2020*)
+  - with a parameter `solve_mode`, to be set to *dispatch_single*.
-- Finally, the model will be a sequence of solves as defined by the `model` object.
+- Finally, the `model` object needs to be created.
+It must contain the sequence of solves.
 In this case *flexTool* `model` object contains just one solve *y2020_2day_dispatch* inside the array-type parameter.

 The new objects, relationships and parameters have now been staged.
 Even though it looks like they are in the database, they really are not - they need to be **committed** first.
 This can be done from the menu of the Database Editor (there is a *commit* command) or by pressing *ctrl-enter*.
 One should write an informative commit message about the changes that have been made.
 All commits, and the data they have affected, can be seen later from the *history* menu item.